-The soccer game clock is one of the most important parts of a soccer match.
+Is there anything more thrilling than the countdown of the clock during a soccer match?
+The soccer game clock is one of the most important aspects of gameplay.
 Always kept by the head official, the game clock keeps track of the time elapsed and time remaining in a match.

 Soccer games have a clock constantly ticking called the game clock.
 The game clock is the official designation of the time in a soccer match, always kept by the head official and often displayed in the stadium or televised.
 In a standard international soccer match, the game clock will start at zero and tick up, stopping at halftime once 45 minutes are on the clock and resuming at the start of the second half.
-Remember, In most soccer matches, the clock does not stop running, except at halftime.
+In soccer, the clock continues to run and only stops at halftime.